adrianrb469/compiler-construction/project-3/README.md

 # Three Address Code for CompiScript 🧑🏻‍💻

-This project consists on translate CompiScript code to Three Address Code.
-The purpose is to generate intermediate code mips assembly.
+This project consists on translate CompiScript code to Three Address Code and finally to Mips code.

 ## Team Members 👥